daniel-eberwein/nextjs-dashboard/README.md

 ## Next.js App Router Course - Starter

 This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+The code has been created following the Next.js App Router Course.

+Additionally I have implemented the customers page and fixed the order of the revenue chart.